soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/characteristics/index.md

     If they disregard the room noise and proceed to play music at 80dB, then they'll only have 50dB SINAD over romm noise, thus they won't hear any differences between 2 high fidelity audio devices.

-- Disregard of psychoacoustics and how the brain works
+- Disregard of psychoacoustics and how the human perception works

     They don't care about biases from our brain when doing listening tests.
 This ignorance prevents them from looking at double blind listening tests as a requirement when evaluating audio devices.